 AI-Assisted Claims From Day One of Coverage

-The 2026 shift in warranty operations is AI handling parts of a case that previously needed a trained agent.
+The 2026 shift in warranty operations: AI handles parts of a case that used to need a trained agent.
 Claimlane's AI Agent, the first AI agent purpose-built for warranty claims and returns, reads photos and videos at intake, applies brand and supplier rules, and recommends or auto-resolves cases.
 For brands running warranty registration, the AI Agent picks up automatically when a registered customer files a claim.
 The product details, purchase date, and warranty terms are already on file from registration, so the AI moves straight to defect classification and resolution.
 Cases that used to take 10-45 minutes resolve in seconds.

 Making Your Decision

 Warranty registration is a strategic choice that depends on your specific business context.
-The decision should be based on clear analysis of your product category, customer base, operational capabilities, and competitive environment.
+The decision should be based on clear analysis of your product category, customer base, operational capabilities, and market context.

-Consider starting with optional registration and clear incentives, then evaluating customer response and data utility before making registration mandatory.
+tart with optional registration and clear incentives.
+Evaluate customer response and data quality.
+Then decide whether mandatory registration is the right next step.
 This experimental approach allows you to gather real-world insights specific to your products and customer base.

 Frequently asked questions about warranty registration